 In most circumstances, if an individual decides to withhold or withdraw consent, PHIA requires the receiving custodian to be notified if the disclosing health information custodian is prevented from disclosing all of the information that is considered to be reasonably necessary for the provision of health care.
-For further information, please refer to Western Health's Limited Consent for the Collection, Use and Disclosure of Personal Health Information policy (9-02-55).
+For more information about this, please refer to Western Health's Limited Consent for the Collection, Use and Disclosure of Personal Health Information policy.